There are many reasons why a worker experiencing threats or violence might choose not to report or seek help, including:

 How to Respond to a Report or Disclosure of Violence

-If an employee reports or otherwise discloses a threat or an incident of violence:
+If a worker reports or otherwise discloses a threat or an incident of violence:

-- Inform the employee of any confidentiality or privacy policies;
+- Inform the worker of any confidentiality or privacy policies;

-- Treat as confidential all disclosures and requests for safety accommodations, including any certifications or supporting documents submitted.
+- Treat all disclosures and requests for safety accommodations, including any certifications or supporting documents submitted as confidential.

-- Discuss the possibility that information disclosed may be relevant to a criminal or civil court matter, so the employee should take care not to reveal any privileged information (such as conversations with their attorney or therapist);
+- Discuss the possibility that information disclosed may be relevant to a criminal or civil court matter, so they should take care not to reveal any privileged information (such as conversations with their attorney or therapist);

-- Explain why some information is retained in an employee’s personnel file (such as the facts of a workplace disruption caused by the employee’s intimate partner or an incident between two employees).
-Detail who has access to such information, the steps taken to secure it, and assure the employee that no information will be released to another party (outside of a court order) without their expressed and informed consent; and
+- Explain why some information is retained in an worker’s personnel file (such as the facts of a workplace disruption caused by the worker’s intimate partner or an incident between two workers).
+Detail who has access to such information, the steps taken to secure it, and assure the worker that no information will be released to another party (outside of a court order) without their expressed and informed consent; and

-- Refer the employee to a local domestic and sexual violence or stalking service provider for assistance, including additional information about any privacy concerns.
+- Refer them to a local domestic and sexual violence or stalking service provider for assistance, including additional information about any privacy concerns.

 Ongoing Privacy Considerations

-Privacy protections must be factored into workplace accommodations intended to enhance the safety of employees experiencing violence.
+Privacy protections must be factored into workplace accommodations intended to enhance the safety of workers experiencing violence.
 Examples of accommodations include:

 - Changing work hours and break times or modifying shifts;

-- Allowing an employee to transfer to another location or building or permitting telecommuting;
+- Allowing a worker to transfer to another location or building or permitting telecommuting;

-- Accompanying the victim to or from public transport or an automobile; and
+- Accompanying the survivor to or from public transport or an automobile; and

 - Giving security or a receptionist a description or a photograph of the alleged perpetrator and instructions on what to do if they show up at the job site.